automotiveMastermind/condo/docs/shades/update-self.md

 ## Arguments

-This uses no arguments.
+The `update-self` shade does not accept any arguments.

 ## Global Arguments

-The following global arguments are used by bower:
+The following global arguments are used by `update-self`:

 <div class="table-responsive">
     <table class="table table-bordered table-striped">